dpsutton/slackmusic/README.md

 ## How to Extend

 You need to tell the infrastructure that it can handle the input in comms.slack_rtm.clj/can-handle?.
-This is just a big or where each function normalizes the input into a map containing the originating command and the title to search for (eg,
+This is just a big `or` where each function normalizes the input into a map containing the originating command and the title to search for (eg,

     { :type :youtube-preview
       :title "rick astley never gonna give you up" }

-This is thrown in a channel where there is a super simple multimethod dispatch chain.
-The multimethods title->link is a generic method that works on the type, although they all (for now) just get spotify links.
+This is thrown into a channel for the `-main` loop to watch for it.
+In here, we call `title->link` which tries every available service on the title to see which offerings we can offer up.
+Then finally, we have to `get-data!` on each of these, where we do any formatting.
+These can include going to the spotify service and getting details.

     {:service :spotify :title title
     :origin :command :url "https://someurl/"}

-The second multimethod in this chain is get-data! which takes this created map and dispatches according to the service.
-Since there is only spotify at the moment, there is only one implementation but this should make it easy to include future services.

 So for instance, now, it queries the spotify api and parses out a url from the big json response that we can shoot back to the